MartinPellizzer/terrawhisper-compiler/articles/eukarya/plantae/angiosperms/eudicots/sapindales/sapindaceae/aesculus/hippocastanum.md

-# horse chestnut (Aesculus hippocastanum): A Botanical, Medicinal and Culinary Guide
+# Horse Chestnut (Aesculus hippocastanum): A Botanical, Medicinal and Culinary Guide

 ![alt](/assets/images/aesculus-hippocastanum.jpg "title")

-## What is Aesculus hippocastanum and how is it classified?
+## What is the Botanical Classification of Horse Chestnut?

-Aesculus hippocastanum (or A. hippocastanum), commonly known as horse chestnut, is a plant that belong to the Sapindaceae family.
+Horse Chestnut (Aesculus hippocastanum), is a plant that belong to the Sapindaceae family.

 The following illustration shows you this classificaion visually.